 Named Entity Recognition is the task of finding and classifying named entities in text.
 This task is often considered a sequence tagging task, like part of speech tagging, where words form a sequence through time, and each word is given a tag.
 Unlike part of speech tagging however, NER usually uses a relatively small number of tags, where the vast majority of words are tagged with the ‘non-entity’ tag, or O tag.

 Your task is to implement your own named entity recognizer.
 Relax, you’ll find it’s a lot easier than it sounds, and it should be very satisfying to accomplish this.
 You will implement an entity tagger using scikit learn, filling out the stub that we give you.
 There will be a leaderboard.

 As with nearly all NLP tasks, you will find that the two big points of variability in NER are (a) the features, and (b) the learning algorithm, with the features arguably being the more important of the two.
 The point of this assignment is for you to think about and experiment with both of these.
 Are there interesting features you can use?
 What latent signal might be important for NER?
 What have you learned in the class so far that can be brought to bear?

-Get a headstart on common NER features by looking at Figure 21.5 in the textbook, and reading Chapter 17.1.
+Get a headstart on common NER features by looking at Figure 17.5 in the textbook, and reading Chapter 17.1.

 Here are the materials that you should download for this assignment: